 - Information Systems Analysis (preferably covering both modeling techniques, e.g. DFD, EPC, and available technology implementations, e.g. ERP, data warehouses)

 Candidates with weak coverage of the topics might be considered if they have other strengths to compensate for it.

-- Students should have at least 30 ECTS credits in mathematical courses.
+- 30 ECTS credits in mathematical courses.
 These would include courses in discrete mathematics, logic, analysis, calculus, algebra, statistics, etc.

-- Students should have at least 60 ECTS credits in ICT courses.
+- 60 ECTS credits in ICT courses.
 These would include courses in software engineering, programming, data bases, information systems engineering, IT and society, human computer interaction, security, telecommunication, operationg systems, etc.

-- Students should have at least 120 ECTS credits in total in mathematical and ICT courses.
+- 120 ECTS credits in total in mathematical and ICT courses.

-- Students should have a basic knowledge and competence in analysis, design and implementation of ICT systems.
+- A basic knowledge and competence in analysis, design and implementation of ICT systems.